jmd28/jmd28/README.md

 # 👋 jmd28
 ## ❓  about me
-I'm a fourth year undergraduate at the University of St Andrews studying computer science.
+I'm a final year undergraduate at the University of St Andrews studying computer science.

-I'm currently learning about artificial intelligence, programming language design and implementation, signal processing (sound, image, video) and constraint programming.
+My dissertation involves playing with sound.

 ## 🧰 tools, languages, frameworks